sebasmonia/anyconnect/README.md

 ## Other functions

-`anyconnect-connected-p`: As expected, returns `t` if you are connected to the VPN.
+- `anyconnect-connected-p`: As expected, returns `t` if you are connected to the VPN.
 Call with a true argument to invoke `vpncli` instead of returning the package state.

+- `anyconnect-connect`: You can add to your bindings `(anyconnect-connect "Host Name" "ConnName")` to skip the host name selection menu, and jump straight to the connection steps.
+The optional "ConnName" lets you specify a custom string to display in the mode line (either "ConnName" or "VPN:ConnName"), in case you have different configurations.